 A: You will find all applications, forms and licensing information under "Find Applications & Forms" on the appropriate Board or Program page for your profession.
 View our list of Boards and Programs.

-A: Each profession has a practice act, also known as an organic act or statute.
-These practice acts contain laws that govern a particular profession.
+A: Each profession has a practice act that contains laws that govern a particular profession.
 The legal grounds for disciplinary action against a particular type of professional are set forth in the applicable practice act.